Tutorial

 , c

 ).
-We pack a gold (Au
+For example, to pack a gold (Au

-) nanoparticle inside the cavity using the face-centered cubic (fcc
+) nanoparticle using a face-centered cubic (fcc

 ) lattice.